wikipathways/pathway-curation-tasks/.github/ISSUE_TEMPLATE/pathway-curation-task-template.md

 ---
-name: Pathway Curation Task template
+name: Template: Pathway Curation Task
 about: Use this template to describe a pathway curtion task
 title: Suggested Pathway Title
 labels: ''